amorygalili/QuestNav/docs/docs/1-getting-started/8-web-interface.md

 1. Make sure your computer is connected to the same network as the Quest headset
 2. Verify that the QuestNav app is running on the Quest
-3. Try accessing the interface using the Quest's IP address instead of the domain name
+3. Make sure you're using the correct IP address of the Quest headset
 4. Check if there are any firewall settings blocking access to port 8080

 ## Technical Details